 Payer trends: Challenges in healthcare affordability and access

 Recent economic and regulatory developments have created a uniquely challenging environment for payers to manage healthcare spend, while maintaining access to high quality care.
-At Merative™, our Applied Analytics and Consulting team is committed to helping payers solve their healthcare challenges with healthcare analytics.
+At Truven by Merative™, our Applied Analytics and Consulting team is committed to helping payers solve their healthcare challenges with healthcare analytics.

 Healthcare affordability